Frequently Asked Questions

 Participants work with the occupational therapist and nurse to identify three achievable goals per discipline.
 The team members use motivational interviewing to examine how to overcome barriers to independent living.
 The participant learns new skills, exercises, and how to work with additional tools/equipment/home modifications-- practicing in between visits.
 In the case of safe bathing, for example, barriers could include a slippery tub, muscle weakness, and lack of grab bars which impact how to get safely into and out of the tub.
 In this example, the occupational therapist and client work together on safe ways to use the tub including selecting the proper adaptive equipment, plus ways to conserve their energy.
 The registered nurse addresses medical or condition related factors that could affect balance, such as pain, and the handy worker makes structural improvements needed to overcome these barriers, such as installing grab bars and repairing broken flooring.

 Yes.
 CAPABLE is approved by the National Council on Aging as an evidence based fall prevention program.
 CAPABLE has been tested in multiple small and large trials each showing a benefit towards better function and lower hospitalization rates.
 The larger studies have also showed decreased nursing home admission.
 CAPABLE is being recognized by Federal and State agencies as an effective program in improving health and decreasing costs among older adults.
-As of January 2022, CAPABLE is being offered through programs in 44 organizations across 17 states in the U.S., and Australia.
 Click here for a live map of CAPABLE locations.

 Generally, in 10,000 people over 65, 40%-50% will have difficulty with at least one Activity of Daily Living (ADL).
 After subtracting the 10% who have dementia, there should be approximately 3,500 who can benefit from CAPABLE.
 This will, of course, depend on the composition and characteristics of your own population.